Mount Spec, Paluma Range National Park Townsville

 Parks and forests protect Queensland's natural diversity and scenery.
 Help keep these places special by following these guidelines.

-• Do not chase, scare or feed animals.
+• Never chase, scare or feed animals.

 • Never leave food, dirty dishes or bars of soap unattended—Australian brush-turkeys and native giant white-tailed rats are nature’s perfect thieves.

-• Take all rubbish with you, including food scraps.
+• Take all rubbish with you including food scraps.

 • Camp only in designated camping areas.